A Guide for Cleaning and Caring for Hiking Boots

 Clean During and After the Hike

-It may seem a little strange to suggest that the boots be cleaned during the hike, but it is sound advice.
+It may seem strange to suggest cleaning the boots during the hike, but it is sound advice.
 For example, a build-up of mud will make the boots heavier and treadless effective, so clean off excess mud with a stick when you stop for a break.

-When you get home, it is advised to do a more thorough cleaning.
-Remove any debris from the tread and wipe all mud from the entire boot, and have a good inspection Store the boots on a shoe rack and away from any damp or closed in the area.
-Boots need to breathe while being stored for long periods of time so mould does not grow.
+When you get home, doing a more thorough cleaning is advised.
+Remove any debris from the tread wipe all mud from the entire boot, and have a good inspection.
+Store the boots on a shoe rack and away from damp or closed areas.
+Boots need to breathe while being stored for long periods so mould does not grow.

-It is also a good idea to take a cloth and wipe the inside of the boot out to get rid of any salt that may have occurred through sweating.
+It is also a good idea to take a cloth and wipe the inside of the boot out to eliminate any salt that may have occurred through sweating.